 The optometrist uses an ophthalmoscope to examine the retina at the back of the eye, including the blood vessels and the front of the optic nerve.
 This important test can detect changes which can indicate diseases such as diabetes or high blood pressure.

-The optometrist darkens the room and sits quite close to you, while he shines a bright light into each eye in turn using the ophthalmoscope.
+The optometrist darkens the room and sits quite close to you, while they shine a bright light into each eye in turn using the ophthalmoscope.
 The light may leave shadows on your vision, but these soon fade.

 8 - The oxo box